State of Illinois

 Peer review is an external quality control review conducted every three years by audit professionals from across the United States who are selected by the National State Auditors Association.
 The peer review helps to ensure that our procedures meet all required professional standards, comply with Government Auditing Standards and produce reliable products for the agencies we audit.

-The September 2011 peer review of the Auditor General’s audit processes resulted in an unqualified (clean) opinion.
-Additionally, the peer review team did not note any deviations from professional standards that would have required a written letter of comments.
-Our prior peer reviews, conducted in 1993, 1996, 1999, 2002, 2005, and 2008 likewise resulted in unqualified opinions.
-Our next peer review is slated for 2014.
+The September 2014 peer review of the Auditor General’s audit processes resulted in an unmodified opinion report, meaning that our policies, procedures and audit work confirmed to Government Auditing Standards.
+Passing peer review without modification is the highest opinion.
+Our prior peer reviews, conducted in 1993, 1996, 1999, 2002, 2005, 2008 and 2011 likewise resulted in clean opinions.
+Our next peer review is slated for 2017.

 Personal Information Protection Act Compliance

 The Auditor General’s Office has taken measures to comply with the requirements of the Personal Information Protection Act (815 ILCS 530 et seq.).
 OAG policies on confidentiality were strengthened and reinforced during the year for both employees and contractors.
 No known breaches of security of system data or written materials containing personal information under the Act occurred during calendar year 2014.

 OAG Fraud Hotline